threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_10](./img/farming_tf_wallet_10.png)

 Finally, you will be asked to choose a 4-digit pin.
-This will be needed to use the Threefold Connect app.
+This will be needed to use the ThreeFold Connect app.
 If you ever forget this 4-digit pin, you will need to recover your account from your 3bot name and your seed phrase.
 You will need to confirm the new pin in the next step.

 ![farming_tf_wallet_11](./img/farming_tf_wallet_11.png)

 That's it!
-You've created your Threefold Connect account.
-You can press the hamburger menu on the top left to explore the Threefold Connect app.
+You've created your ThreeFold Connect account.
+You can press the hamburger menu on the top left to explore the ThreeFold Connect app.

 ![farming_tf_wallet_12](./img/farming_tf_wallet_12.png)

-In the next step, we will create a Threefold Connect wallet.
+In the next step, we will create a ThreeFold Connect wallet.
 You'll see, it's very simple!

 But first, let's see how to verify your email.